naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Glad: Watch out, this time I will win!

-(As everyone leaves, a figure steps into the scene)
+%(As everyone leaves, a figure steps into the scene)

 Naoshi:

 Naoshi: Hmm...

-%End
+%See you next year!

 EpFin